hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 @par
 Format: max_lights &lt;number&gt;

 The maximum number of lights which can be used when rendering fixed-function materials is set by the rendering system, and is typically set at 8.
-When you are using the programmable pipeline (See [Using Vertex/Geometry/Fragment Programs in a Pass](@ref Using-Vertex_002fGeometry_002fFragment-Programs-in-a-Pass)) this limit is dependent on the program you are running, or, if you use ’iteration once_per_light’ or a variant (See @ref iteration), it effectively only bounded by the number of passes you are willing to use.
+When you are using the programmable pipeline (See [Using Vertex/Geometry/Fragment Programs in a Pass](@ref Using-Vertex_002fGeometry_002fFragment-Programs-in-a-Pass)) this limit is dependent on the program you are running, or, if you use `iteration once_per_light` or a variant (See @ref iteration), it effectively only bounded by the number of passes you are willing to use.
 If you are not using pass iteration, the light limit applies once for this pass.
-If you are using pass iteration, the light limit applies across all iterations of this pass - for example if you have 12 lights in range with an ’iteration once_per_light’ setup but your max_lights is set to 4 for that pass, the pass will only iterate 4 times.
+If you are using pass iteration, the light limit applies across all iterations of this pass - for example if you have 12 lights in range with an `iteration once_per_light` setup but your max_lights is set to 4 for that pass, the pass will only iterate 4 times.
 @par
 Default: max_lights 8